Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * As a moderator I want my webpage to be eye catching but still be simple and clean so it will impress and attract the visitor.
 * As a visitor I want to be attracted by the design first so I will be more persuaded to look into the website.
 * As a moderator I want my website to be easy to consult so I will provide the visitor with an intuitive navigation menu to allow him/her to access the various areas.
-* As a visitor I want to easily browse between the website sections that’s why I want the menu to be simple functional.
+* As a visitor I want to easily browse between the website sections that’s why I want the menu to be simple and functional.

 #### About me

 * As a moderator I want the visitors to understand who I am that is why I will provide this section with a picture of me and an introduction.
-* As a visitor is nice to put a face to a name that is why I would like to see a picture and read a few lines about her in order to know who I am reading about.
+* As a visitor it is nice to put a face to a name that is why I would like to see a picture and read a few lines about her in order to know who I am reading about.
-* As a moderator I want the visitor to know, besides professional information about me, also something more personal, that is why I want to add to my intro some of my hobbies.
+* As a moderator I want the visitor to know, besides professional information about me, also something more personal, that is why I want to add my hobbies.
 * As a visitor I want to have a little but global knowledge about the person I am considering for my vacant position, for this motivation I would also like to know what her passions and her interests are.

 #### Education

 * As a moderator I want the visitors to easily see on a map the places where I studied so that they can understand more about my background.
 * As a visitor I want to easily see where the moderator got her education and built her skills so I can have more details about her and her studies.
-* As a moderator I want the visitor to be able to get all the necessary information about where I got my eduaction; for this reason I will provide phone number and address for each of the places.
+* As a moderator I want the visitor to be able to get all the necessary information about where I recieved my eduaction; for this reason I will provide phone number and address for each of the places.
 * As a visitor I want to have access to some details on the places where the moderator studied in case I would need to contact them for references.

 #### Work Experience